Rheaaaaayy/HRDN-DEMOIRE/README.md

 ## Environment

-The code is developed using python ....
+The code is developed using python 3.7，Pytorch1.3 with CUDA 10.2 ....
 GPU are needed(?)